lunchbag/hugo-blog/content/posts/feb-weekly-4.md

 ## Personal life

+* I reached my goal of writing a retrospective every week for the month of February!
+Thank you to everyone who sent in their feedback, shared their thoughts or simply let me know that they enjoyed reading these.
+I chose a short-term, attainable goal to best set myself up for success and I was propelled to the finish line by everyone's support.
+I'll likely continue writing these casual retrospectives but perhaps on a less regular or strict cadence– I was a bit stressed out come Sunday when I realized how quickly this last week had gone by!
-* Celebrated my parents' birthday in person for the first time in over 2 years!
+* We celebrated my parents' birthday in person for the first time in over 2 years!
 They have the same birthdate, four years apart.
 We were able to enjoy a nice walk around Taipei Botanical Garden and a seafood dinner together.
 * Justin and I went to the local flower market and bought some nice plants to brighten up our apartment!
 As a result, we have a huge monstera in our living room that I'm  hoping makes it to the end of the year.
 Historically, I have been pretty awful at taking care of plants.
 * I'm in Benzinga's Women in Fintech feature for Women's History Month!
 Also I think this counts as my first TV feature, but I'm going to be on [YouTube live](https://www.youtube.com/channel/UCqQs28K2zj2dOsc5NfXUKEg) on March 2nd if anyone wants to tune in!